Orinoco: Ecology

-The boto and the giant otter inhabit the Orinoco River system.
-The Orinoco crocodile is one of the rarest reptiles in the world.
-Its range in the wild is restricted to the middle and lower Orinoco River Basin.
+The environment and wildlife in the Orinoco's basin are extremely diverse.
+The boto and the giant otter inhabit the river system.
+The Orinoco crocodile is one of the rarest reptiles in the world; its range in the wild is restricted to the middle and lower Orinoco River basin.

-More than 1000 fish species have been recorded in the river basin and about 15% are endemic.
-Among the fish in the river are species found in brackish or salt water in the Orinoco estuary, but also many restricted to fresh water.
+More than 1,000 fish species have been recorded in the river basin, and about 15% are endemic.
 By far the largest orders are Characiformes and Siluriformes, which together account for more than 80% of the fresh water species.
 Some of the more famous are the black spot piranha and the cardinal tetra.
-The latter species, which is important in the aquarium industry, is also found in the Rio Negro, revealing the connection between this river and the Orinoco through the Casiquiare canal.
-Because the Casiquiare includes both blackwater and clear- to whitewater sections, only relatively adaptable species are able to pass through it between the two river systems.
+Because the Casiquiare canal includes both blackwater and clear- to whitewater sections, only relatively adaptable species are able to pass through it between the two river systems, such as the cardinal tetra.

 Economic activity

 The river is navigable for most of its length, and dredging enables ocean ships to go as far as Ciudad Bolívar, at the confluence of the Caroní River, 435 km upstream.
 River steamers carry cargo as far as Puerto Ayacucho and the Atures Rapids.